UCSBarchlab/PyRTL/README.md

 much like a python list of 1-bit wires, so that ```mywire[0:-1]``` selects everything except the most-significant-bit.
 Of course you can add, subtract, and multiply these WireVectors or concat multiple bit-vectors end-to-end as well.
 You can then even make normal python collections of those WireVectors and do operations on them in bulk.
-For example, if you have a list of n k-bit WireVectors (called "x") and you want to multiply each of them by 2 and put the sum of the result in a WireVector "y", it looks like the following:  ```y = sum([elem * 2 for elem in x])```.
+For example, if you have a list of *n* different k-bit WireVectors (called "x") and you want to multiply each of them by 2 and put the sum of the result in a WireVector "y", it looks like the following:  ```y = sum([elem * 2 for elem in x])```.
 Hardware comprehensions are surprisingly useful!

-If you are just getting started with PyRTL, it is suggested that you start with the examples first, to get a sense of the "thinking with pyrtls" required to design hardware in this way.
-If you are looking for a deeper understanding dive into the code for the object, Block.
-It is the core data structure at the heart of PyRTL and defines the semantics at a high level -- everything is converted to or from the small, simple set of primitives defined there.
+If you are just getting started with PyRTL it is suggested that you start with the examples first to get a sense of the "thinking with pyrtls" required to design hardware in this way.
+If you are looking for a deeper understanding, dive into the code for the object `Block`.
+It is the core data structure at the heart of PyRTL and defines its semantics at a high level -- everything is converted to or from the small, simple set of primitives defined there.

 In the package you should find the following files and Directories
 * **pyrtl/**  The src directory for the module
-* **tests/**    A set of unit tests for PyRTL which you can run with nosetests
 * **examples/** A set of hardware design examples that show the main idea behind pyrtl
+* * **tests/**    A set of unit tests for PyRTL which you can run with nosetests
 * **rtllib/** A place for finished PyRTL designs which are hopefully both useful and documented
 * **research/** A place for experiments and other changes not ready for primetime
 * **docs/** The location of the auto-generated documentation (built when you run checkcode)